 By working together we can develop services that are better targeted, more effective and more likely to meet the expectations of the people who use them.
 It also helps to improve our relationship with patients, carers, relatives, visitors, organisations and the local community; ultimately it helps us to improve patient care.
-For example, we are currently involved in several Consultation projects to improve King's and public transport access to the hospital.
+For example, several Consultation projects have improved facilities at King's and public transport access to the hospital.

-If you would like to know our plans for the future, read our Engagement and Experience Strategy 2012 - 2015
+You can read our Engagement and Experience Strategy 2012 - 2015 for more details.

 If you would like further information on the thinking behind PPI, visit the Department of Health website.